Nancy – Ochey Air Base: Postwar and modern use

 In French control after the war, Nancy-Ochey Air Base was completely rebuilt.
 The wartime east–west (07/25) concrete runway, severely damaged by the war was removed, and a modern 8000' asphalt jet runway was laid down 01/19.
 In addition, three circular system of hardstands that could be revetted later with earth for added protection were laid out, two on the north end of the runway and one on the south.
 Each marguerite consisted of fifteen to eighteen hardstands around a large central hangar, with each hardstand capable of one or two aircraft, and allowed the planes to be spaced approximately 150 feet (46 m) apart.
 Each squadron was assigned to a separate hangar/hardstand complex.

-Today, Nancy Air Base is a front line French airfield, well equipped, flying state of the art aircraft.
+Today, Nancy Air Base is a front line French airfield, flying modern aircraft.

 It is the home of 4 squadrons of Dassault Mirage 2000D multirole fighters (60 aircraft).